 - 1990: Fourth Houdini bust is stolen in November.
 Not replaced.

-- 1993: Benches are smashed and Gladys/Leopold headstones damaged.
+- 1994: Benches are smashed and Gladys/Leopold headstones damaged on May 25.

 - 1996: Grave is restored with funds raised by S.A.M. with help from David Copperfield and James Randi.
 Bust and Gladys/Leo headstones are not replaced.